SharifAmit/Swin-VFTR/README.md

 # Swin-VFTR
-PyTorch Implementation of Swin-UNETR_VFSTR

-This code is for our paper "SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation".
+This code is for our paper "SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation" implemented with PyTorch.

 ![](img1.png)